Karri6/Sportsradar/README.md

 ## Overview of the project

-A sports event calendar application built with PHP, MySQL, and Docker.
+A sports event calendar application built using PHP, MySQL, and shipped with Docker.

 The app lets users view upcoming and past sports events, add new events, and add new sports.